 The objectives of the Society of Phi Zeta are to recognize and promote scholarship and research in matters pertaining to the welfare and diseases of animals.
 To this end, the National Society of Phi Zeta conducts a Research Manuscript Award competition each year.
 Award recipients receive a check for $1,000 and an inscribed plaque.

-The Society invites chapters to submit up to two outstanding research manuscripts to be judged for an award in one of two categories:
+The Society invites chapters to submit up to two outstanding research manuscripts to be judged for an award in one of two categories (one manuscript per category):

 Basic Research category

 Each Phi Zeta chapter may sponsor up to two candidates — one for each of the award categories.
 The application must state under which category each manuscript is being submitted.